Shippable/admiral/releaseNotes/master.md

 - **Fixes issue with status not showing for some jobs**: Status for some jobs in subscription and project dashboard was not showing.
 This has now been fixed.
 - **Fixes issue with language versions specified as numbers are not working**: Specifying language versions as numbers resulted in CI builds running on default version instead of specified version.
 This is fixed now.
 Builds will now run on specified versions.

-## Custom Nodes

-- **simple title**: brief description
-  - additional details or
-  - actions required

 ## Shippable Server

 ### Features

-- Build artifacts can be stored in Google Cloud Storage: Shippable admin can now enable build artifacts like build consoles, coverage reports, test reports to be stored on Google Cloud Storage file store.
-If multiple file stores(AWS S3 & Google Cloud Storage) are configured, admin can also map a file store provider to each node type(BYON, shared, on-demand).
+- **Build artifacts can be stored in Google Cloud Storage**: Shippable admin can now enable build artifacts like build consoles, coverage reports, and test reports to be stored on Google Cloud Storage file store.
+If both file stores (AWS S3 and Google Cloud Storage) are configured, admin can also map a file store provider to each node type (BYON, shared, on-demand).

-### Fixes

-- **simple title**: brief description

 ## History